 Reliability and putting in Efforts

 As for my resume, I had this blog site as an advantage to flaunt about.
-You need to understand this, Internshala mainly focuses on providing internships to students who are currently pursuing their degree courses.
-So it is completely okay if you do not have much to put up on your resume.
+You need to understand this, Internshala focuses on providing internships to students pursuing their degree courses.

 Applying for internships

 The rating part is over.
 Here comes the most important part.
-If you’ve really taken your time to improve your rating, then by the time, you’d have no issues in applying for your internships.
-Moreover, you might even get one right away just after applying for a few.
-But, you need to take time and understand what they really want from you.
+If you’ve really taken your time to improve your rating, then you should have no issues in applying for your internships.

 Internshala supports copying your answer from the previous application to the next.
 But on a personal note, try to copy just a few parts of your answer.
 Make the rest of the answer personalized for that particular company or organization.
 That shall increase your chance of getting the internship as that can show you’re genuinely interested in getting an internship in that particular company.

 Every day, there are many companies looking for fresh interns.
-They all seem to offer a moderate stipend and a certificate.
+They all seem to offer a moderate stipend and a certificate – the ones at top of searches at least.
 The time period of these internships is typically to be around 2-3 months.
-So, where are all these companies coming from?
+Some can be 6 months.
+So where are all these companies coming from?

-There is a combination of both, well-developed and successful companies who’re looking for fresh talent.
+There is a combination of both well-developed and successful companies who’re looking for fresh talent.
 On the other side, there are a lot of startups who are ready to invest in hiring interns.
 The company that I got an internship is pretty small.
-It’s just over 2 years old.
+It’s just over two years old.
 They have a website that depends on Google Adsense monetization.

-The person who’s guiding me seems to have a job in the daytime and by evening, he runs a small company with some interns under him.m
+The person who’s guiding me seems to have a job in the daytime, and by evening, he runs a small company with some interns under him.

 My perception- So why are these startups looking for interns?